 Summer is coming and it is good news for sun-lovers.
 I, personally, prefer cold than hot but I do sometimes enjoy lying under the summery sun, listening to the sound of the waves and going for some exciting sports like surfing!
-One of my favourite of such tropical destinations would be Cancun, Mexico (in December, please); since the weather in December was still bearable – even a little bit cool, and the resorts by the coastline was just simply great.
+One of my favorite of such tropical destinations would be Cancun, Mexico (in December, please); since the weather in December was still bearable – even a little bit cool, and the resorts by the coastline was just simply great.

-There are lots of cool destinations in the Southeast Asia, too!
+There are lots of cool destinations in Southeast Asia, too!
 Kota Kinabalu is a very popular vacation ‘hotspots’.
 I was once spent a couple of days there just to enjoy and relax.

 The city area of K.K. is “just a city”; but the surrounding islands and nature is magnificent.
 Plus, it offers many direct flights to lots of major cities in the area, and the airport is merely 15-20 mins drive away from the city center.
 I went to two of them, one close and the other, farther.